 Certificates of incorporation of defunct state-chartered banks and other banking entities are held by the New York State Archives (record series 14272 Banking Dept. Inactive Institution Files).
 Until the mid-19th century business corporations were occasionally created by special act of the New York State Legislature.
 Those acts are published in the annual session laws, available in the New York State Library and other research libraries around the state.

 Microfilmed schedules of the US Census of Population 1790-1920 are available at the National Archives and its branches.
 For further information go to the National Archives web site.
 Copies of the microfilmed US Census schedules for New York State are available at the New York State Library and at other large research libraries around the state.
 (Contact each library for information about its holdings.)

 Where do I find immigration records and ship passenger lists?

-Where do I find information about a prison inmate?
+Where do I find information about an incarcerated individual?

 Where do I find naturalization records?

 The State Archives has created a naturalization pathfinder to help researchers determine where to locate records of New Yorkers' naturalizations from 1664 to the modern day.
 Naturalization records are created pursuant to the U.S. Constitution and federal law.
 If a naturalization proceeding occurred in a state court in New York, the resulting records are in custody of the county clerk's office in the county where the proceeding occurred.
 Addresses of county clerk's offices are available at the New York State Department of State website.